Top 5 foodie tips for eating like a local in Izmir

-Kamaralti Bazar is great for shopping.
-Don’t forget to check antique shops, old churches as you enjoy unique architecture.
-You’ll probably get hungry sooner or later from wandering around, so head to a “kumpir” place and find yourself a seat.
+Kamaraltı Bazaar is great for shopping, but don’t forget to check out some of the antique shops, old churches there as you enjoy the unique architecture.
+You’ll probably get hungry sooner or later with all the wandering around, so head to a “kumpir” place and find yourself a seat.
 Kumpir is a traditional baked potato or jacket potatoes with cheese and butter whipped with rich toppings.

 Mussels & beer

 Your next stop is Kordon – the coastal edge of the city.
 Time for a cold beer with a view of the sunset!
 While looking for a pub to enjoy the beautiful gulf view, it will be difficult to walk past the stuffed mussels sellers along the way with huge baskets filled with the shiny, black shells and wedges of fresh juicy lemon.
 Stuffed mussels are called “midye dolma” and locals usually eat them with beer.

 Fresh seafood in Kordon

-If you still have an appetite, find a waterfront seafood restaurant in Kordon where you can sit, order some sea bass, fried calamari and drink raki; an unsweetened, anise-flavored Turkish alcoholic drink.
+If you still happen to have space for more food, find a waterfront seafood restaurant in Kordon where you can sit, order some sea bass, fried calamari and drink raki; an unsweetened, anise-flavored Turkish alcoholic drink.
 Sit back, relax and enjoy beautiful Izmir as you watch the boats go by and the sun set around you.

 Park Inn by Radisson Izmir